-In this document you will find information on what cookies are used in this site and IoD microsites and how to reject or delete those cookies if you wish.
+In this document you will find information on what cookies are used in this site and how to reject or delete those cookies if you wish.

-If you wish to delete any cookies that are already on your computer, please refer to the instructions for your file management software to locate the file or directory that stores cookies.
+If you wish to delete any cookies that are already on your computer please follow the guides on whatismybrowser.com.

 What are Cookies?

 Cookies are text files containing small amounts of information which are downloaded to your device when you visit a website.
 Cookies are then sent back to the originating website on each subsequent visit, or to another website that recognises that cookie.
 Cookies are useful because they allow a website to recognise a user’s device.
 You can find more information about cookies by visiting:

 There are several types of cookies that are used to keep track of information needed by a site user as they travel from page to page within a website.

 The domain specified in the cookie relates to the cookie's owner (the ‘party’), who has set the cookie.
 IoD.je cookies will have the IoD.je domain specified in a cookie.
 These are first-party cookies.

 The iod_jersey_session cookie stores the visitors encrypted ‘session id’ and is required for everyone visiting the site.
 This helps to maintain security and to keep track of visitor data.
 It is a required cookie for forms where it allows the data entered to be processed.